 In First Coast Health & Rehabilitation Center, 9.19% of Patients had Pressure Ulcers

 This tells you the percent of residents that have had a pressure ulcer.
 Pressure ulcers, which are also referred to as bed sores, are often caused by patients not being moved frequently enough.
 Better nursing care can reduce the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls

-This statistic is an indication of the percent of long-term patients which suffered falls which resulted in serious injury.
-Falls can happen for a variety of reasons, but high rates of major falls may be an indicator of poor nursing care.
+This figure gauges the percentage of long-term care residents who have had falls resulting in major injury.
+Falls can happen for a variety of reasons, but excessive numbers of falls may be an indication of lower quality nursing care.

 Minimizes Urinary Tract Infections

 In First Coast Health & Rehabilitation Center, 1.78% of Patients had UTIs

 This indicates the percentage of residents who sustained a urinary tract infection.
 Urinary tract infections are considered by many experts to be an indicator of nursing care .
 UTI's are often caused by a nursing home with worse hygiene protocols.
 However, this datapoint can be misleading for certain nursing homes due to inconsistent reporting standards for urinary tract infections.